 My Goa safety tips include bringing a padlock with you, so you have extra reassurance that the door of your room is secure.
 Bring a torch in case you need to get around at night, though as a single woman in Goa, it’s best to find another traveller to go out in the evenings with if you can.
 Try not to conspicuously walk around with your laptop or other expensive electronic items, to avoid the attention of thieves.
 I swapped my smartphone for a basic flip-phone while I was out and about in India, just to be sure.
 More safety tips in Goa – and indeed when backpacking India and other places – include being mindful of where you’re storing your cash.
 Try not to carry large amounts with you and keep pockets of cash in different places, in case of the unlikely event one of your bags goes missing.

 More important Goa travel safety advice concerns health and hygiene.
 It’s fair to say that in the backpacker parts of Goa, standards of cleanliness are not always as high as in the Western world.
 Toilets may be squat toilets rather than ones you sit on – you will get used to this.
 There may not be any toilet paper or soap, so you may want to carry your own tissues and hand sanitiser to be on the safe side.
 On the plus side, despite the reputation of Indian food causing stomach upsets, I had no issues whatsoever during my month in Goa.
 I only ate vegetarian food which may have helped.

-The best way to have a safe holiday in Goa is to read a guide book such as Lonely Planet’s Goa travel guide with you.
-Otherwise, bookmark a Goa travel blog, like this one) and other informed and balanced travel advice before you go.
+A good way to feel reassured on any Goa vacations is to take a book such as Lonely Planet’s Goa travel guide with you.
+Otherwise, bookmark a Goa travel blog, like this one, and read up on as much informed and balanced travel advice as you can before you go.
 Knowledge is power.
 This way, you can better understand the local culture and be aware of any potential dangers and scams.
-I also found this helpful to do ahead of my first solo trip to Thailand.
+I also found this helpful ahead of my first solo trip to Thailand.